Canada-Myanmar relations

 Bilateral relations

-Diplomatic relations between Canada and Myanmar continued to improve after the 2015 elections in Myanmar in which the National League for Democracy won decisively, seemingly consolidating democratic gains.
-However, the 2017 attacks and atrocities committed against the Rohingya ethnic minority, precipitating the ongoing Rohingya crisis, and the February 2021 coup, both led by the country’s military, have severely strained bilateral relations with Canada.
-Canada maintains representation and a diplomatic presence in Myanmar, even though Canada unequivocally condemns the disproportionate attacks against the Rohingya people and the coup in Myanmar, calls on the military regime for an immediate halt to violence, release of all political prisoners, including foreigners, and immediate unhindered humanitarian access.
+Diplomatic relations between Canada and Myanmar were beginning to improve after the 2015 elections in Myanmar, in which the National League for Democracy won decisively, consolidating democratic gains following decades of military rule in Myanmar.
+However, the Myanmar military’s 2017 attacks and atrocities against the Rohingya ethnic minority and the February 2021 coup have severely strained Canada’s bilateral relations with Myanmar.

-In 2007, sanctions related to Myanmar were enacted under the Special Economic Measures Act to respond to the human rights situation in that country.
-Canada has continued to update its robust sanctions regime as needed.
+In 2007, sanctions related to Myanmar were enacted under the Special Economic Measures Act to respond to the human rights and humanitarian situation in that country.
+Canada has continued to update its robust sanctions against senior Myanmar military leaders and Myanmar entities, as needed.

 Development assistance

-Canada’s first Strategy to Respond to the Rohingya Crisis in Myanmar and Bangladesh (2018 to 2021) dedicated $300 million to ease the crisis facing Rohingya in Bangladesh and Myanmar, including humanitarian and development assistance, and Peace and Stabilizations Operations programming (PSOPs).
-On June 20, 2022, World Refugee Day, Canada announced the second phase of its Strategy to respond to the Rohingya and Myanmar crises (2021 to 2024), including 16 new development, and peace, and security projects for Bangladesh and Myanmar.
+Since the escalation of the Rohingya crisis in 2017 and the post-coup crisis in Myanmar, Canada has provided over $600 million in international assistance to help strengthen the resilience of at-risk and crisis-affected populations in Myanmar, as well as refugees and host communities in Bangladesh.
+Canada’s first Strategy to Respond to the Rohingya Crisis in Myanmar and Bangladesh (2018 to 2021) dedicated $300 million to ease the crisis facing Rohingya in Bangladesh and Myanmar, including humanitarian and development assistance, and Peace and Stabilizations Operations Programming.
+Later on, Canada announced the second phase of its Strategy to respond to the Rohingya and Myanmar crises (2021 to 2024), dedicating an additional $288.3 million.

-Learn more about Canada’s strategy to respond to the Rohingya and Myanmar crises and Canada’s humanitarian assistance, including in the aftermath of Cyclone Mocha in 2023.
+Learn more about Canada’s response to the Rohingya and Myanmar crises between 2018 and 2024.

 Search the Project Browser for more on Canada’s international assistance contributions in Myanmar.